-- Property owners even owe a level of care to trespassers, who are granted some protections under the law if they suffer injury while on another’s premises.
+- Property owners even owe a level of care to trespassers, who are granted some protections under the law if they suffer an injury while on someone else’s premises.
 Trespassers, too, must be forewarned of any existing risks to their health before entering another’s property.

 If you’ve been injured because of hazardous conditions on someone else’s property, finding the right lawyer to help you will be essential.
 A competent personal injury lawyer can provide you with solid advice and effective representation.

 Qualified personal injury attorneys in Maine should have the following: